stayZ3RO/home-network-infrastructure-HA-DNS/docs/phase-5-remote-access/overview.md

 By the end of Phase 4, the environment already had:

-* HA DNS with dual Pi-hole nodes
+- HA DNS with dual Pi-hole nodes
-* Gravity Sync replication
+- Gravity Sync replication
-* keepalived VIP failover
+- keepalived VIP failover
-* Unbound recursive DNS on both nodes
+- Unbound recursive DNS on both nodes
-* monitoring and alerting with Prometheus, Grafana, Alertmanager, and Blackbox Exporter
+- monitoring and alerting with Prometheus, Grafana, Alertmanager, and Blackbox Exporter
+- Discord alert delivery through Alertmanager
-* validated failover and alert lifecycle behavior
+- validated failover and alert lifecycle behavior

 Phase 5 builds on that by creating a **private remote admin path** into the environment without exposing SSH directly to the internet.